umd-dslam/docs/src/analysis.md

 </table>

 In addition to the attributes mentioned in the table, some non-generic attributes like access control lists are not counted.
+If the cluster has features such as ACL/Snapshotd, you need to increase this memory overhead.
 In most cases, `INodeFile`, `INodeDirectory` and `withQuotaFeature` will suffice.

 An estimating formula for the total size: